Detox/chat-app/readme.md

 # Detox chat app
-Here be dragons
+Reference implementation of Chat application on top of Detox network using Detox Chat protocol.

-## Pre-alpha testing
+## Alpha testing
-This is not even an alpha quality and not ready for any use, but if you feel adventurous and want to take a look, here is how you do it.
+Currently application is at alpha quality, but if you feel adventurous and want to take a look, here is how you do it.

 Terminal 1:
 ```bash